 Click here to listen to the MP3 for this resource.

-If you wish to download the file, right-click on the link and select “Save Link As.”
+If you wish to download the file, right-click and select “Save Link As…”

 Excerpt from “Middle-Aged White Woman Teaching Asian Medicine”